Tinitto/newsies/README.md

 # Newsies

-An react native app with the latest random news.
+A react native app with the latest random news.

 ## Demos